 The following table sets forth selected consolidated financial information regarding the results of operations and financial position of the Company for the periods and at the dates indicated.
 The financial statements of the Company as of December 31, 1996 and for the years ended December 31, 1995 and 1996 have been audited by Ernst & Young LLP, independent auditors, as set forth in their report thereon included elsewhere in this Prospectus.
-The selected financial statements of the Company set forth elsewhere in this Prospectus and include, in the opinion of management, all adjustments (consisting only of normal recurring adjustments) necessary for the fair presentation of its results of operations for such periods.
-The results of operations of IMMI only for the period subsequent to its acquisition by the Company on September 5, 1997.
-This data should be read in conjunction with the Company set sunaudited financial information set forth below includes the results of operations of IMMI only for the period subsequent to its acquisition by the Company on September 5, 1997.
-This data should be read in conjunction with the Company's unaudited interim consolidated financial statements (including the notes thereto) and the Company's unaudited interim consolidated financial statements appearing elsewhere in this Prospectus, and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The selected financial information as of September 30, 1997 and for the nine months ended September 30, 1996 and 1997 are derived from the unaudited interim consolidated financial statements of the Company set forth elsewhere in this Prospectus and include, in the opinion of management, all adjustments (consisting only of normal recurring adjustments) necessary for the fair presentation of its results of operations for such periods.
+The results of operations for the nine months ended September 30, 1997 are not necessarily indicative of the results to be expected for the full year.
+The historical selected consolidated financial information set forth below includes the results of operations of IMMI only for the period subsequent to its acquisition by the Company on September 5, 1997.
+This data should be read in conjunction with the Company's consolidated financial statements (including the notes thereto) and the Company's unaudited interim consolidated financial statements appearing elsewhere in this Prospectus, and "Management's Discussion and Analysis of Financial Condition and Results of Operations."